What is a Roof Rack Awning?

 A Roof Rack Awning is an awning that mounts on to the roof rack on almost any vehicle that has a roof rack.
 They're most commonly used on SUVs but also used on trucks, jeeps, and cars.

 A Roof Rack Awning is normally used for camping.
-If you're camping, the awning extends out from 6' to 8' (depending on the model) from your vehicle and gives you a covered area to stay dry during the rain and cool during the sun.
+If you're camping, the awning extends out from 6' to 8' (depending on the model of awning) from your vehicle and gives you a covered area to stay dry during the rain and cool during the sun.
 Most campers have at some point constructed a village of 'blue tarps' hanging from trees to provide some shelter.
 A roof top awning provides an easier, more reliable, and more convenient way to give you some covered space.

 Many people when they're camping with tents will often use their vehicle as a 'separate room'.
 They'll use their SUV to store supplies, as a changing room, or as a source of power for the kids to play on their iPads.
 A Roof Rack Awning basically serves as a patio to enter your vehicle, and also keeps dirt and muck from entering your vehicle.